-As per many Greek town, the city can be visited on foot only.
-It is the case of this area.
+As per many Greek towns, the city can be visited on foot only.
+It is the case in this area.
 No car can access this neighborhood.

-In this area will walk in beautifully arranged front way, quaint local shops, taverns and cafes which are in an enchanted surrounding and where the medieval architectural elements presents a completely different feeling that is worthwhile a visit.
+In these pleasant streets you will walk in beautifully arranged frontways, quaint local shops, taverns and cafes which are in an enchanted surrounding and where the medieval architectural elements present a completely different feeling that is worthwhile a visit.
 You can visit museums, churches in this area.

 We were there in August and it was quiet.